linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ```

 - Replace `<username>` and `<password>` with your MongoDB Atlas credentials.
-- Replace `your-server-ip` with your actual server IP or domain name.
+- Replace `your-server-ip` with your server’s IP or domain.
-- Ensure that `ssmtp` or another mail service is configured to send emails from your server.
+- Ensure you have `ssmtp` or another mail utility installed and configured to send emails.

 ---

 ### **4. Token Verification PHP Script (`verify_token.php`)**

-This PHP script handles the verification of the token by checking its status in MongoDB Atlas and updating it when it's verified.
+This PHP script verifies the token by checking MongoDB Atlas and updates the status once it’s verified, with added error handling.

 #### **Script: `/var/www/html/verify_token.php`**